Flops for Complete Intersection Calabi-Yau Threefolds: Performing flops on rows of Type 2

-where the projections $\pi^-$ and $\pi^+$ agree on the preimage of the branch locus, and outside of this they agree upon combination with the automorphism $\xi\rightarrow -\xi$ on $X_{\rm sing}$.
-The composition $(\pi^-)^{-1} \circ \pi^+$ induces a birational map $\phi$ from $X$ to itself.
-We will now show that $\phi$ is in fact a flop, by first determining in \sref{sec:div_img_211} the mapping of divisors under $\phi$, and so constructing a divisor $D$ on $X$ such that the collapsing curves have a positive intersection with $D$ and a negative intersection with the corresponding divisor $D'$ under $\phi$.
+Below we show that $\phi$ is in fact a flop, by first determining in \sref{sec:div_img_211} the mapping of divisors under $\phi$, and so constructing a divisor $D$ on $X$ such that the collapsing curves have a positive intersection with $D$ and a negative intersection with the corresponding divisor $D'$ under $\phi$.